MizaGBF/GBFAL/docs.md

     - Index 0: The first part of the filename.
 It should matches the ID without leading zeros.
     - Index 1: Valid suffixes for this buff.
 Resulting path: `sp/ui/icon/status/x64/status_ZID_suffix.png` where `ZID` is the string at Index 0.
 - `eventthumb`: Object of ID and integer pairs for event thumbnail.
 For internal use only.
 The integer is set to **1** if it's used for an event.
-- `story0`: Object of chapter ID (zfilled to string of length 3) and data pairs.
+- `free`, `story0`, `story1`: Object of chapter ID (zfilled to string of length 3) and data pairs for Free Quests, MSQ Arc 1 and MSQ Arc 2.
 If the element hasn't been updated, the data will be set to **0**.
 Otherwise, the data will be an array with the following format:
     - General format: A list of one single list, containing file names with the file extension. (`[[]]`).
     - Index 0: The list of known files.
-- `story1`: Identical to `story0` but for the second arc.
 - `fate`: Object of chapter ID (zfilled to string of length 3) and data pairs.
 If the element hasn't been updated, the data will be set to **0**.
 Otherwise, the data will be an array with the following format:
     - General format: A list of five elements, four lists containing file names with the file extension, and an optional string. (`[[], [], [], [], null]`).
     - Index 0: The list of known files for base fates.